Learn how to claim due revenue from a child IP Asset in TypeScript.

 In this scenario, I own IP Asset 3.
 Someone pays my IP Asset 3 directly, and I claim that revenue.
 Let’s view this in steps:

-As we can see in the below diagram, when IP Asset 4 (it doesn’t have to be an IP Asset, it can be any address) pays IP Asset 3 1M $WIP, 850k $WIP automatically gets deposited into IP Royalty Vault 3.
+As we can see in the below diagram, when someone pays IP Asset 3 100 $WIP, 85 $WIP automatically gets deposited into IP Royalty Vault 3 (based on the license terms, which specifiies a LAP royalty policy and the resulting royalty stack).

 Now, IP Asset 3 wants to claim its revenue sitting in the IP Royalty Vault 3.
 It will look like this: